 1. Pulling everything together

 I won’t go into great detail here, but I collect all my research materials together first.
 For me, this is PDFs of articles, reports, and book chapters.
-I use Papers for Mac and group everything into project folders, although there are plenty of other research managers: Zotero and Mendeley are free.
+I use version 3 of Papers for Mac and group everything into project folders, although there are plenty of other research managers: Zotero and Mendeley are free.
 Google Scholar is invaluable for sourcing articles (Papers allows you to search Google Scholar and import articles from within the application).

 2. Highlighting and commenting